 |7/2||£100 nets £350||2/5||£100 nets £40|

 The advantage of fractional odds is they are easy to understand when the stakes are simple such as 10/1 or 5/1.
 Even if you’ve never dealt with fractional odds before, you probably already know what people mean when they say the bookmakers “are paying 10 to 1 on so-and-so to win the French Open.”

 The disadvantage of fractional odds is they are not as intuitive once we move past simple whole numbers.
 The more specific an oddsmaker becomes in its pricing model of an event, the stranger the fractions become.
-That’s when we start seeing prices such as 4/23, 47/20 and so on.
-It is difficult to visualize that in terms of money risked just by glancing at the price.
+That’s when we start seeing prices such as 4/23, 47/20, and so on.
+It isn’t easy to visualize that in terms of money risked just by glancing at the price.

 Fortunately, online bookmakers provide virtual betting slips that you can use to type in your bet amount and instantly see your potential payout.
 Even so, it is not as easy to compare different prices using awkward fractions.

 Does it take you a moment to determine whether 11/4 or 12/5 pays the most on a winning selection?
 If so, that’s because fractional odds are not as intuitive.
 Those same prices in decimal format would be 3.75 and 3.40.
 You can see that the first price pays the most without even having to think about it when you use decimal odds.

 Decimal odds do away with some of the complexities of fractional odds by presenting everything to you in a nice, clean decimal format.
 Understanding how much you stand to win is as easy as multiplying your intended bet amount by the odds.

 For example, a bet of £100 at odds of 3.50 would return £350.